‘No pain, no gain’ mindset causes student-athletes’ mental health to suffer

-- That every student-athlete’s mental health treatment be provided by a licensed individual that is fully qualified to provide the service.
+- The student-athlete’s mental health treatment must be provided by a licensed individual who is fully qualified to provide the service.

-- Athletics departments are encouraged to coordinate between sports medicine and campus mental health services to develop written non-emergency and emergency plans in situations where an athlete presents mental health-related issues.
+- The athletics departments are encouraged to coordinate between sports medicine and campus mental health services to develop written non-emergency and emergency plans in situations where an athlete presents mental health-related issues.

 - The development of a pre-participation mental health screening of every athlete, as well as a written referral plan prior to a student-athlete’s participation in college athletics.

 - The encouragement of athletic departments educating student-athletes, coaches, and faculty athletics to promote a culture of “care-seeking and mental well-being and resilience.”

 Currently, Lindenwood Athletics runs a “mental health screen for all incoming student-athletes during their pre-participation exam,” said assistant athletic director Kristin Trotter.